realjck/story-engine/README.md

 ### Clean and prepares the solution

-Instructions for preparing the production files are documented in file names beginning with underscore (`_lorem ipsum`) in the source and assets folders.
-These files should of course be excluded for production as well as the assets/app_src/ folder.
+Preparation instructions for production files are provided in the README files located in the source and assets directories.
+These files, along with the assets/app_src/ directory, must be excluded from the production build.

 **The `SOURCE/` folder is the web root (or zip root in case of a LMS package).**